steph1178/Data-Analytics-Portfolio/README.md

 ## User Segmenting
 - [Engaged Beauty and Fashion Users](https://github.com/steph1178/Data-Analytics-Portfolio/blob/master/Segmented%20engaged%20beauty%20and%20fashion%20users): This query finds all users who have viewed fashion content, but not beauty content within the past four months, and generates a list to send related email content to.
-- [Engaged User Segment](https://github.com/steph1178/Data-Analytics-Portfolio/blob/master/segmenting%20engaged%20users): This query finds all users who have interacted with the company site in the past three months.

 ## Performance Reporting
 * [Click-through and Open Rates on Email Campaign](https://github.com/steph1178/Data-Analytics-Portfolio/blob/master/Email%20Campaign%20CTR%20and%20Open%20Rates): This query calculates the CTR and open rates for an email campaign.